onlysumitg/qsql/README.md

 > lets say there are 2 servers with names Server1 and Server2.
 And system is currently connected to Server1.

-> straight sql
+> simple sql

 > select \* from customer

-> -this will display the customer data on screen.
+- this will display the customer data on screen.

 - **double click** on any row will display that single row in vertical format.
 - double click on any column (from the vertical row) will display that single column in sperate area.